coderholic/pyradio/docs/index.md

                         mpv, mplayer, vlc.
   -l, --list            List of available stations in a playlist.
   -lt, --log-titles     Log titles to file.
+  -sds, --show-dirs     Print all the directories used by PyRadio and exit.
   -sd, --show-config-dir
                         Print config directory [CONFIG DIR] location and exit.
   -od, --open-config-dir